On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Folding sequences of graph maps and (doubled) handlebodies

 To ``fold" the manifold according to the folding of two edges in the graph, we make two corresponding $S^2 \times I$'s be contained in a single new $S^2 \times I$.
 Note that $(S^2 \times I)\setminus (D^2 \times I)$ has an annular face $\partial D^2 \times I$.
 Gluing two copies of them onto two opposite faces of $S^1 \times I \times I$, it results in $S^2 \times I$.
 In this regard, we glue $S^1 \times I \times I$ as indicated by patterns in Figure \ref{fig:solidtorus}.
 Then two copies of $(S^2 \times I) \setminus (D^2 \times I)$ corresponding to two edges get into a single $S^2 \times I$, representing the ``folding" of the manifold according to the folding of the edges.

 So far, we have seen how we ``fold" the manifold by gluing $S^2 \times I \times I$.
 After gluing as in Figure \ref{fig:solidtorus}, the remaining boundary is $S^2$: one annular face of $S^2 \times I \times I$ not glued and two 2-disks on the boundary of removed 3-balls in (3) of Figure \ref{fig:extractball}.
 See figure \ref{fig:remboundary}.

 Hence, we can glue a 3-ball along this boundary diffeomorphic to $S^2$.
 Gluing the 3-ball in this way represents the identifying endpoints of two folded edges (Figure \ref{fig:define3mnfd}).
-This whole procedure defines a map on $M_G$ corresponding to the folding two edges on the graph.
+This whole procedure defines a map on $M_{G_i}$ corresponding to folding two edges on the graph.
 Moreover, adding the solid torus as in Figure \ref{fig:solidtorus} and then gluing a 3-ball along the boundary in Figure \ref{fig:remboundary} is just an adding a 3-ball to one in Figure \ref{fig:extractball}.
-Consequently, the obtained map on $M_G$ by the folding two edges is a diffeomorphism.
+Consequently, we get a diffeomorphism $\varphi_i : M_{G_i} \to M_{G_{i+1}}$ by folding two $S^2 \times I$ into one $S^2 \times I$.